 United Capital Source has financed over 50 quick service restaurant franchise chains including Bojangles, Burger King, Dairy Queen, Dunkin’ Donuts & Papa John’s to name a few.
 Businesses running these single franchise outlets mainly understand that at some point, there is a diminishing return and throughput capacity in a fast service food & beverage business for additional expenditure.
 At some point, franchise owners must seek new geographies to launch new stores or outlets and grow sales.

 United Capital Source is very experienced in helping franchise operators obtain business funding for expanding locations.
 Our funding team are familiar with the nuances required to ensure successful loan applications.

 4. Real Estate Acquisitions

-Over time, your business will hopefully have a repeat loyal customer base, consistent sales and profit margins along with predictable expenses.
-As retained earnings in the business accumulate and rent as an expense increases, many business owners will look to buy the property or building in which their business is located.
+Over time, your business will hopefully gain a loyal customer base.
+With that should come consistent sales and profit margins along with predictable expenses.
+Over time retained earnings in the business accumulate and rent increases.
+In this case many business owners will look to buy the property or building in which their business is located.
 Warehouses, factories, hardware stores, car rental and even restaurants or dry cleaners where often the proprietors live above their businesses.

-Tens of thousands of American businesses are operating businesses that instead of paying commercial rent to a landlord, they are paying a mortgage over the commercial property.
-As with most residential mortgages, commercial property loans have offset accounts where cash bank balances from the business account can offset the interest payments for the property loans.
+Instead of paying rent to a landlord, many business owners are paying a mortgage on the commercial property.
+As with most residential mortgages, commercial property loans have offset accounts.
+This is where cash bank balances from the business account can offset the interest payments for the property loans.
 Equally, these offset accounts are sometimes used to redraw from to provide cash-flow to the business.
-In these situations, commercial property loan interest rates will differ from working capital loans which may be a better option for the financing for your small business.
+In these situations, commercial property loan interest rates will differ from working capital loans.
+In that case, the working capital might be a better financing option for your small business.